pallets-eco/flask-sqlalchemy/docs/index.rst

         :mod:`sqlalchemy.orm`
     -   a preconfigured scoped session called `session`
     -   the `metadata`
-    -   as well as a :meth:`SQLAlchemy.create_all` and :meth:`SQLAlchemy.drop_all` methods to create and drop tables according to the models.
+    -   a :meth:`SQLAlchemy.create_all` and :meth:`SQLAlchemy.drop_all`
+        methods to create and drop tables according to the models.
     -   a :class:`Model` baseclass that is a configured declarative base.

 2. The :class:`Model` declarative base class behaves like a regular